misopeso/capistrano-slack-mp/README.md

     set :slack_channel, '#general' # Optional
     set :slack_username, 'capistranobot' # Optional

-You need to set the slack integration.
-You should check out the [Slack incoming-webhook documentation](https://my.slack.com/services/new/incoming-webhook) for finding out parameters.
+You need to add the integration in Slack.
+You should check out the [Slack Incoming WebHooks documentation](https://my.slack.com/services/new/incoming-webhook) for finding out parameters.

+:slack_channel and :slack_username are optional.
+If you do not specify, these parameters are used Slack integration settings.

 ## Contributing